 This course is a survey course encompassing the application of research methodology.
 It prepares students to critically evaluate published research.
 The nature and history of the scientific method, research tools, data collection and analysis will be reviewed.
 Although key statistical concepts are covered, the focus of the course is helping students gain a conceptual understanding of the components of sound research, and to understand the steps and procedures involved in ethical research of the content area.

 This course will survey instruments of psychometric assessment that are frequently used in education and clinical practice.
 Fundamental theory and research pertaining to the quantitative measurement of human traits will be reviewed.
 Psychometric instruments will include standardized neuropsychological tests, intelligence tests, and personality tests.
 Strengths and limitations of these instruments will be carefully examined.
-Prerequisite: PSY 101 and PSY 325.
+Prerequisite: PSY 101.

 This course is designed for students interested in a wide-range of helping professions.
 Students compare and contrast behavior change theories and models, determine client needs, apply motivational strategies and counseling skills, and evaluate ethical issues associated with counseling interventions for common behavioral health concerns.
 The impact of client substance abuse on the intervention process is addressed.
 Concepts related to cultural competent service provision are also discussed.
 This course does not lead to certification or licensure.
 Prerequisite: PSY 303